isomerpages/enterprisesg-fha/pages/Valency International Pte Ltd.md

 			<img src="/images/Valency%20International/valency_international_logo.png">
 		</div>
 		<div style="flex: 1 1 58%; display: block; margin-left: 3px" class="card-sgds">
-			<h4 style="text-transform: uppercase; color: black;"><b>Valency International Trading Pte Ltd</b></h4>
+			<h4 style="text-transform: uppercase; color: black;"><b>Valency International Pte Ltd</b></h4>
 			<p>Valency International has established a sizeable global presence, with offices and operations in 22 countries and a passionate team of more than 2600 people.
 Our global footprint extends to 21 product categories across agricultural commodities, processed Agri products, Agri Inputs, Industrial Chemicals and FMCG food products.
 Our global footprint enables us to leverage our sourcing networks and provide customers with high-quality products that meet their specific needs.
-We work closely with all our stakeholders to ensure that our value chain is sustainable, and our carbon footprint minimal.
-We are deeply committed to the welfare of our people and the communities where we work.</p>
+We work closely with all our stakeholders to ensure that our value chain is sustainable, and our carbon footprint minimal.</p>
 			<p><a target="_blank" href="https://www.valencyinternational.com">www.valencyinternational.com</a></p>
 		</div>
 	</div>